Graduate Catalog

 -

-- The 18 semester hours required for the Professional Administrator License Program
+The following four courses from the Professional Administrator License Program

 Licensure

-Lewis & Clark recommends for administrative licenses those candidates who have fulfilled the requirements specified in the Principal License section and the Professional Administrator License section of this catalog.
-Applicants from Oregon approved programs must apply for licensure within three years following completion of their respective programs.
+This degree program includes the requirements for the Oregon Professional Administrator License.
+Lewis & Clark recommends for the Professional Administrator License those candidates who have fulfilled the requirements specified in the Professional Administrator License section of this catalog.
+Candidates must apply for a license directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, if required, and transcripts.
+Applicants must apply for licensure within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

 Note: The following courses are offered on campus only.
 Each course listed below has an off-campus equivalent with a 600-level number.
-You can find the full list of all courses (on campus and off) on the Department of Educational Leadership courses page in this catalog.
+Not all courses will be offered every semester.

 EDAD 501 Educational Leadership for Equity and Social Justice